Capacitated Network Design Games on a Generalized Fair Allocation Model: Introduction

-In this paper, we investigate the PoA and the PoS of CSCSG under a generalized cost-sharing scheme as explained above.
-We address two criteria of the social cost: sum-cost and max-cost.
+In this paper, we investigate the PoA and the PoS of CSCSG under a generalized cost-sharing scheme, as explained above.
+We address two criteria of the social cost: sum cost and max cost.

 As for the sum-cost case, we first show that PoA is unbounded even on directed acyclic graphs (DAGs).
 On the other hand, on series-parallel graphs (SP graphs), we show that PoA under sum-cost is at most $n$ and it is tight, that is, there is an example whose PoA is $n$.
-For PoS, we show that it is at most $n$ and there is an example whose PoS under sum-cost is $\PoSLsum$.
-This gives the difference from the previous study, which shows that PoS is at most $\log n$ and it is tight with ordinary fair cost-sharing functions~\cite{Feldman2015}.
+For PoS, we show that it is at most $n$, and there is an example whose PoS under sum-cost is $\PoSLsum$.
+This shows the difference from the previous study, which shows that PoS is at most $\log n$ and it is tight with ordinary fair cost-sharing functions~\cite{Feldman2015}.

 Next, we give the results on the max-cost.
 As with the sum-cost, we show that PoA under max-cost is unbounded on directed acyclic graphs.
-On SP graphs, we prove that PoA is at most $n$ and it is tight.
-We also show that PoS is at most $n$ and it is tight.
+On SP graphs, we prove that PoA is at most $n$ and is tight.
+We also show that PoS is at most $n$ and is tight.
 These results imply that the significant generalization does not affect PoA and PoS under max-cost.
 We summarize the results of CSCSG in Tables \ref{sc} and \ref{mc} for sum-cost and max-cost, respectively.